ajalt/clikt/docs/index.md

 Clikt *(pronounced "clicked")* is a Kotlin library for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command Line Interface for Kotlin".
-It’s highly configurable but comes with sensible defaults out of the box.
+It's highly configurable but comes with sensible defaults out of the box.

-It aims to make the process of writing command line tools simple and intuitive while supporting a wide variety of use cases, and allowing advanced customization when needed.
+Inspired by Python's [Click](https://github.com/pallets/click), it is designed to make the process of writing command line tools simple and intuitive while supporting a wide variety of use cases and allowing advanced customization when needed.

 Clikt has:

  * arbitrary nesting of commands
  * composable, type safe parameter values
- * automatic help page generation
+ * support for a wide variety of command line interface styles

  What does it look like?
 Here's a complete example of a simple Clikt
  program: